DevExpress/devextreme-documentation/concepts/05 Widgets/Tooltip/05 Show and Hide the Tooltip/01 User Interaction.md

 ---

 The **Tooltip** can also be hidden when a user clicks outside it.
-To control this behavior of the **Tooltip**, use the [closeOnOutsideClick](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/closeOnOutsideClick.md '/Documentation/ApiReference/UI_Widgets/dxTooltip/Configuration/#closeOnOutsideClick') option.
+To control this behavior of the **Tooltip**, use the [closeOnOutsideClick](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/closeOnOutsideClick.md '/Documentation/ApiReference/UI_Widgets/dxTooltip/Configuration/#closeOnOutsideClick') property.

 ---
 ##### jQuery